unb-libraries/unb-dspace/README.md

 `ln -s [git-repos]/unb-dspace/riverrun ./riverrun`

+Any RiverRun config files in [git-repo]/riverrun/config are copied over default DSpace config files during installation package generation.
+Config edits should be made, and tracked, in

+`[git-repo]/riverrun/config`

 ### Modified Maven assembly file

 Maven assembly file has been modified to include config files, etc., from `[dspace-src]/riverrun`